INTRO

 What International Teletherapy Laws Actually Mean in Practice

 There isn’t a single global rulebook for teletherapy.
-Instead, clinicians are working across different legal systems that don’t always line up with each other.

 - Do you need a local license to provide services remotely?